zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

-## Copying the wallet file to the Cloud host.
+## Step 3: Copying the wallet file to the Cloud host.

 Make sure that `$ORACLE_HOME/network/admin/sqlnet.ora` contains the following line wallet file location is defined as `ENCRYPTION_WALLET_LOCATION` parameter in sqlnet.ora.